 Ask Jean: Sleep (and Stress) Help?

-Use this beyond-gorgeous bottle of oil for the massage, and you’ll definitely sleep better; the next day, in my opinion, will be both happier and luckier.
+Use this beyond-gorgeous bottle of oil for the massage; the next day, in my opinion, will be happier.
 It’s made with only the most-calming essential oils—vetiver, Roman chamomile, jasmine, lavender, and more—in a blend that can go directly on skin, into a diffuser or inhaled.
-The makers of these particular oils have been growing and making them biodynamically (beyond organic) in India for centuries, literally, as official pharmacists of the Indian royal family, as well as perfume suppliers to the most luxurious fragrance houses on earth (hello, Tom Ford).
-So they’re some of the purest but also most expertly blended essential oils in existence.

-In a weird but brilliant coincidence, one of the best ways to absorb essential oils is between your toes.
-I smooth it all over my feet, though, because then, as I lie in bed a few minutes later, they don’t exactly tingle, but they feel really, really fantastic.
+I smooth it all over my feet because then, as I lie in bed a few minutes later, they don’t exactly tingle, but they feel really, really fantastic.

-Whether the effects of those calming, sleep-inducing oils are still coursing through my veins the next day are the reason I feel better, or it’s the beauty of the ritual (the sheer prettiness of the bottle and the scent is no small factor), that being soothed as you dream has results when you’re awake, or some other reason, this oil will make just about anyone’s life infinitely more pleasant.
-If you’re an insomniac or an ultra-worrier like me, buy two.
+Whether the effects of those calming oils last until the next day, or it’s the beauty of the ritual (the sheer prettiness of the bottle and the scent is no small factor), or that being soothed as you dream has results when you’re awake, or some other reason, this oil will make just about anyone’s life infinitely more pleasant.